Scuba Diving Bangka Island: Best Dive Sites + Eco Dive Resorts

 Bangka is located in the heart of the Coral Triangle, a globally recognised centre of marine biodiversity.

-In this article, we’ll explain everything you need to know about scuba diving Bangka Island, including what you can expect to see and the best time to visit.
+In this article, we’ll explain everything you need to know about scuba diving in Bangka Island, including what you can expect to see and the best time to visit.
 We’ll also introduce some of the best dive sites around Bangka Island and eco-friendly dive resorts, helping you plan a sustainable dive vacation in Sulawesi.

 This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
 Affiliate links come at no cost to you and ensure our content remains free!

-Best dive sites around Bangka Island
+Best dive sites in Bangka Island

 Sahaung

 Arguably the most famous dive site at Bangka Island, Sahaung consists of several underwater boulders and pinnacles decorated with colourful corals and sea fans.
-The site is particularly rich in biodiversity.
-Huge schools of blue-line snappers, butterflyfish and redtooth triggers are regularly spotted, along with white-tip reef sharks and eagle rays.
+The Bangka Island dive site is particularly rich in biodiversity.

 Batu Goso

 Featuring several steep pinnacles, Batu Goso is notable for its spectacular topography and ranges in depth from 5 to 35 metres.
-While strong currents are often present, there are several sheltered spots where you can relax and watch the passing sharks, turtles and groupers.
+Strong currents are often present, meaning this is a good spot for advanced diving in Bangka Island.

 Busa Bora